 CBD products from hemp must include labels with a QR code that directs to the product’s certificate of analysis.
 Labels must also state the product’s expiry date, CBD content, and date of manufacture.

-Where to Buy CBD Oil in New Mexico
+Buying CBD Oil Online in New Mexico

 It is possible to purchase CBD oil from hemp in various forms.
-This includes vaporizers, edibles, tinctures, topicals, and much more.
+This includes vaporizers, tinctures, topicals, and much more.
 The strict hemp cultivation rules in New Mexico provide tremendous peace of mind to consumers.

 Products sold in New Mexico must come from a local company or manufacturer.